Introduction

 To cite this report:

-Allison Clark, and Maryna Ivus.
+Allison Clark and Maryna Ivus.
 Impact Analysis: Advancing Women in the Digital Economy by Implementing Actionable Solutions with Canadian Organizations.
 Information and Communications Technology Council (ICTC).
 April 2024.
 Ottawa, Canada.